TakuroFukamizu/gpt-2-server/README.md

 - top_k: Integer value controlling diversity.
 1 means only 1 word is considered for each step (token), resulting in deterministic completions, while 40 means 40 words are considered at each step.
 0 (default) is a special setting meaning no restrictions.
 40 generally is a good value.
 - length: Number of tokens in generated text, if None (default), is determined by model hyperparameters
 - nsamples: Number of samples to return total
+- model_name: 117M or 345M, which model to use
+- seed:  Integer seed for random number generators, fix seed to reproduce results
+- batch_size=1 : Number of batches (only affects speed/memory).
+Must divide nsamples.
+- temperature=1 : Float value controlling randomness in boltzmann distribution.
+Lower temperature results in less random completions.
+As the temperature approaches zero, the model will become deterministic and repetitive.
+Higher temperature results in more random completions.
 - raw_text: Context tokens for condition of generating samples.

 #### request example